 While they are invaluable when it comes to braising, stewing and transforming tough cuts of meat, and cooking ingredients like dried pulses from scratch, pressure cookers are less successful with delicate foods like fish or green veg, as they use such a high heat.
-There are ways around it though.
+There are ways around it, though.
 You can add fish to your dish at the end of the cooking time (simmer it gently without pressure), after the other ingredients are done, for example.

 • With pressure cooker recipes, all cooking times should be taken only from when the level of pressure is reached, at which point you should lower the heat but try to maintain the same level of pressure for the time stated.
-This can involve turning the heat up and down during the cooking process or moving the pan to different sized gas rings.
+This can involve turning the heat up and down during the cooking process or moving the pan to different-sized gas rings.

-How it saves money
+How pressure cooking saves money

 • Food cooks in around a third of the usual time, so you use less fuel.